How we use your feedback

 All practice standards and professional guidelines undergo the following revision process.

-The need for a new or revised practice standard or professional guideline may be identified externally by the following:
+The need for a new or revised practice standard or professional guideline may be identified externally by

 - members of the public

 - the BC Public Advisory Network

 - key health partners

 The need may also be identified internally by the College Board, committees and staff.

 The need to create or revise a practice standard or professional guideline is often guided by the following: